 The firm operates a robust risk management process which is regularly reviewed and updated with details being provided to all staff.
 The firm’s Compliance Oversight is responsible for the periodic reviews and recommending any changes to the Board.

-The most serious operational risks will be avoided, since the day to day operation of the management of funds will be overseen by the Operations Manager and the Head of Portfolio Construction.
+The most serious operational risks will be avoided, since the day to day operation of the management of funds will be overseen by the Head of Investment Administration and the Chief Investment Officer.

 The key internal risks relate to the firm’s management – e.g. failure to deliver trades on time, inadequate resources leading to failure to trade in a timely manner or in the best interest of the client.

-Any such possible event would be identified daily by the Operations manager, monthly by the senior management team and quarterly by the Investment Governance committee which sits to assess trades, the markets and the resources available, also taking into account holidays and sickness.
+Any such possible event would be identified daily by the Head of Investment Administration, monthly by the senior management team and quarterly by the Investment &Asset Allocation Committee which sits to assess trades, the markets and the resources available, also taking into account holidays and sickness.

 In addition T&C assessments will take place on those holding key roles and responsibilities.
 This will involve each person detailing their knowledge and expertise in the market place.

-Operational Risk is therefore kept to an absolute minimum by involving Operations Management on a daily basis, with Compliance monthly and the Investment Governance Committee on a quarterly basis.
+Operational Risk is therefore kept to an absolute minimum by involving the Head of Investment Administration on a daily basis and with Compliance and the Investment & Asset Allocation Committee on a monthly basis.

 All senior management will bear responsibility for internal controls and the management of business risk as part of their accountability to the board.